Teaching Assistantship Opportunities

 This course is designed for students who are interested in understanding the essential elements and fundamental mechanisms underlying membrane excitability of cells such as neurons, myocytes, and endocrine cells.

-Duties: Assist in marking assessments and uploading grades and assist in maintaining the course website.
+Duties: TA duties include assisting in marking assessments and uploading grades and assist in maintaining the course website.
 Other duties may include mid-term and final exam invigilation and hosting online lectures.

 Positions: 1